 Felony assault, rape, child sexual assault and child physical abuse are the main offenses routinely prosecuted federally from the three reservations.
 Each of the reservations have a serious problem with methamphetamine, which has become readily available in significant quantities.
 There has been an increase in the federal prosecution of drug offenders in the last four years.
-In response to the serious problem, the FBI implemented a task force known as the Siouxland Safe Trails Task Force to identify, investigate, and prosecute criminal enterprises and violent offenders responsible for drug trafficking and related offenses on the Nebraska Reservations and surrounding areas.
+One of the primary strategies developed to respond to this serious problem, is the FBI's implementation of the Siouxland Safe Trails Task Force to identify, investigate, and prosecute criminal enterprises and violent offenders responsible for drug trafficking and related offenses on the Nebraska Reservations and surrounding areas.
 A secondary mission is to investigate homicide, child physical/sexual abuse, adult rape, aggravated assault, public corruption, financial crimes, and other appropriate federal violations.
 Task Force is comprised of members from the Dakota County Sheriff's Office, Knox County Sheriff's Office, Thurston County Sheriff's Office, Omaha Nation Law Enforcement Services, Winnebago Police Department, Santee Sioux Nation Tribal Police, Nebraska National Guard, and the Nebraska State Patrol.